-Figure: A demonstration of running the program within the Eclipse Software, with console output
+Figure 27 - A demonstration of running the program within the Eclipse Software, with console output

 Towards the end of the program, there are steps to output decisions made to the console.
 This includes the full Data Model used.
 This allowed manual review of the decisions made vs the specifications covered in this document.